Authority: Vice Chancellor for Finance and Administration

 Biological Safety – Biosafety Officer (919-515-6858)

-1.1 Chemicals, compressed gases and cryogenic liquids, biological agents, and radioactive materials (hereafter referred to as “regulated materials”) shall be ordered through the University MarketPlace electronic procurement system.
-In the event the regulated materials are not available through Marketplace, a purchase order shall be completed for the purchase which clearly identifies the item as a regulated material on the purchase order.
+1.1 Chemicals, compressed gases and cryogenic liquids, biological agents, and radioactive materials (hereafter referred to as “regulated materials”) shall be ordered through the NC State MarketPlace online procurement system.
+In the event the regulated materials are not available through MarketPlace, a purchase order shall be completed for the purchase which clearly identifies the item as a regulated material on the purchase order.
 This requirement is necessary to achieve compliance with federal, state, and local regulations and to better assure faculty, staff, and student safety.

 1.2 P-Cards, vouchers (small purchases), or employee reimbursements shall not be used for purchases of regulated materials.